SwissLife-OSS/thor-analyzer/README.md

 Report report = analyzer.Inspect(eventSource);
 ```

 The report contains all the important information we need.
-If we want to know whether the event schema contains any errors, we dan do so by checking the `HasErrors` property.
+If we want to know whether the event schema contains any errors, we can do so by checking the `HasErrors` property.

 ### Automated Test Example